SamHennessy/hlive/README.md

 - Need a way to test performance improvement ideas
 - Why are large tables of data slow to page?
-  - It's after to delete all the rows first
+  - It's faster to delete all the rows first
   - Can we add a way for a component like List to inform tree copy not to bother doing a diff and just do a full HTML replacement

-- Use a sequential number for component ids and event binding ids
-  - Would provide for smaller ids
-  - If we left the ID empty until page mount, then the page could assign the ID
-    - Does anything else look for it before then, like bindings?
+  - If we check for `hid` and they are different, then do an HTML replace

 ### Docs